SirrorsMoore1975/SM1975-python-exercise-basic-conditions/Exercises/12_say_hellos/README.md

 - handle a full reset function so that the `hellos` language, age limit return to its default value

 Follow the given test lay down in the `test_scripts.py` and write to the `scripts.py` and `greetings.py` so that all tests are passed.

+## Tasks

+- [ ] Write a class `Greetings` that can call:
+  - [ ] a function `say_hellos` to say hello to a given user via the classes.
+    - [ ] When the user's languages are not in the `languages.json` list, the hello message should default to English.
+  - [ ] a function `amend_hello` to edit the hello message, without alter the `languages.json` via the classes.
+    - [ ] Existence of an internal list that recorded the new amendment
+  - [ ] a function `add_hello` to add new language of hello to the classes, and the `languages.json` file are not to be amended in the process.
+    - [ ] Existence of an internal list that recorded the new hello languages,
+    - [ ] The internal list is amendable.
+  - [ ] a function `reset_hello` to reset one language to the default hello message via the classes, if the languages does not existed in `languages.json` when reset, it should display the English hello message.
+  - [ ] a function `reset_all_hellos` to reset all hello languages back to its default via the classes.
+  - [ ] a function `is_adult` to return a message when a given person is an adult, by default the adult age is `20`, via the classes.
+  - [ ] a function `amend_adult_age` to change the adult age via the classes.
+  - [ ] a function `reset_adult_age` to change the adult age to its default value, i.e. `20`, via the classes.
+  - [ ] a function `reset_to_default` to default both hello languages and age limit via the classes.

 ## Sources